Connect

 Make it more challenging by crawling backward instead of forwards.

-Backpedalling is a great exercise to work out on the beach.
-It’s basically running backward, but it will help you strengthen your core and improve your balance.
+Backpedaling is a great exercise to work out on the beach.
+Backpedaling is just the fancy way of saying running backward.
+Doing this exercise will help you strengthen your core and improve your balance.
 You can use this exercise to warm up, cool down, or during your beach workout to keep your heart rate elevated.

-The main benefit of backpedaling is that it develops your balance and coordination, which will enhance your reflexes and improve your ability to perform other athletic movements.
+One main benefit of backpedaling is that it develops your balance and coordination.
+This helps enhance your reflexes and improve your ability to perform other athletic movements.
 It also helps with your reaction time, making you more agile and faster.

 3. Sand Squats